 Moroccan Soup Bar

-Once you’ve managed to snatch a seat in this vibrant eatery, you’ll be glad you did.
-A sweet and refreshing glass of warm mint tea (there’s no alcohol served here) will be brought to your table as your waitress provides the menu verbally, strongly suggesting the banquet.
-The dishes are strictly vegetarian and filled with traditional dips, stews and soups, but the specialty is the chickpea bake.
+Once you’re seated, you’ll be offered a sweet and refreshing glass of warm mint tea (there’s no alcohol served here) to enjoy while your server provides the menu verbally, strongly suggesting the banquet.

 Dishes include traditional staples such as muhammara (roasted red pepper dip), kibbeh (Lebanese croquettes) and shish barak (Lebanese-style dumplings).
 The chickpea bake, which combines tahini, yoghurt, almonds and shards of crisp flatbread, is a bestseller.

 Hearty Moroccan soups – spinach and lentil, to name one – are available year-round, and sell out at alarming speed during winter.